Hardwood Floors Vs. Tile

 Ceramic Tile Is Unforgiving With Dropped Items

 Unlike hardwood when something heavy is dropped, most ceramic can chip or crack; but can vary on product and installation quality.
 Replacement becomes necessary.
-Wood floors on the other hand may show dings and dents but some often write it off as adding to the character over time.Find Hardwood Floor Contractors Near You
+Wood floors on the other hand may show dings and dents but some often write it off as adding to the character over time.Find Hardwood Pros Near You.
+Get Up To 4 Free Quotes Today!

 Hardwood Floors Can Be Brought Back To New